yourWaifu/sleepy-discord-docs/docs/unicode.md

 sendMessage(channelID, u8"語");
 ```

-C++'s escape sequences also work, you'll want to look up the code for each character on a Unicode Character table.
+If you want to use ASCII in your source files, C++'s escape sequences also work.
+You'll want to look up the code for each character on a Unicode Character table.

 Unicode code points
 ```cpp